logicologist/knitscript/README.md

 # What is KnitScript?

-KnitScript is a computer language that helps you design knitting patterns more easily by using modular sub-patterns that can be composed together.
-Instead of working at the level of individual stitches, patterns can be made by describing which textures go where and how big those textures should be.
+KnitScript is a computer language that helps you design knitting patterns more easily.
+In KnitScript, patterns are composed of modular sub-patterns that let you describe which textures go where and how big those textures should be, instead of working at the level of individual stitch-by-stitch instructions.

-For example, this KnitScript program describes a pattern with stockinette stitch, seed stitch, ribbing, and the slipped waves texture in each of the four corners (each corner is 8 stitches wide and 8 rows tall), surrounded by a garter stitch border:
+For example, this KnitScript program describes a pattern with stockinette stitch, seed stitch, ribbing, and the slipped waves texture in each of the four corners, surrounded by a garter stitch border:

     pattern squares
       fill (slippedWaves, 8, 8), fill (stst, 8, 8).